syavorsky/comment-parser/README.md

  * keeping *s on some lines
  * would work either

-   left bound is dermined by opening marker position and white space will be trimmed as there was '* ' */
+   left bound is determined by opening marker position and white space will be trimmed as there was '* ' */